T.E.E.C.H is a

 T.E.E.C.H. values the health of our participants and the community we serve.
 The following safety procedures must be followed for in-person services.

 Our facility is open to the public with limited capacity.
 All persons entering the building will have their temperature taken and must wear a mask in order to receive services; if you do not have a mask, we will provide one for you.
 As the city and state expand the number of people who can gather, we will increase our "in-person" services with health and safety measures being observed.
 We are continuing our virtual services to ensure we meet the needs of the participants, community, family and friends.

-TEECH Foundation has provided recovery support services and workforce development services for more than 10,000 people with outstanding outcomes.
-According to an impartial third-party evaluation organization, in the year 2017, an average of 78% of clients have maintained sobriety and continue to be gainfully employed.
-Our program representatives were invited to discuss green jobs and alternative energies at the White House in Washington, D.C. and cultural competency issues in San Antonio, Texas.
+T.E.E.C.H has provided recovery support services and workforce development services for more than 10,000 people with outstanding outcomes.
+According to an impartial third-party evaluation organization, in the year 2017, an average of 78% of participants have maintained recovery and continue to be gainfully employed.
+Our program representatives were invited to discuss green jobs and alternative energies at the White House in Washington, D.C., and cultural competency issues in San Antonio, Texas.
 We have been recognized for the following achievements: